dudash/cidr-finder/README.md

 * extra env vars for OpenShift are found in the `.s2i/environment` file

 ## Thanks to
-Thanks to the authors of [this CIDR project][2] as it served as the original inspiration for this app.
+Thanks to the authors of [this CIDR project][2] as it served as the original basis for this app.

 ## License
 Under the terms of the MIT.